The US boutique opened in Singapore and lodged an ICSID claim against the United Arab Emirates

 Those who have worked with Tan pay tribute to his impressive attention to detail and strategy and “easy to work with” approach.
 “Clients love him,” one former Latham partner told GAR.

 As mentioned, the firm has offices in New York and San Francisco.
 In 2020, it opened its Singapore office, which is licensed to undertake Singapore litigation and arbitration.

 Who uses it?

 One of the world’s largest electronics companies, Future Electronics, is a client.
-The firm also acts for companies from Canada and the US, Singapore and Hong Kong, Central Europe, Russia and China in arbitrations under ICDR, ICC and LCIA rules seated in London and New York.
+Affle, a global technology company, has also instructed the firm on multiple matters ranging from arbitration proceedings to Singapore court actions.
+The firm also acts for companies from Canada and the US, Singapore and Hong Kong, Central Europe, Russia and China in arbitrations under ICDR, ICC and LCIA rules.

 It has acted for the Palestinian Water Authority in an UNCITRAL case where the other side was represented by Freshfields Bruckhaus Deringer.